 So use the ATO’s decision tool and if still in doubt, get in touch and we’ll help you make sure your contractor isn’t really an employee.

-If you have any concerns of queries about employees vs contracts please do not hesitate to contact a member of our team on 1300915221
+If you have any concerns of queries about employees vs contracts please do not hesitate to contact a New Wave Tax Accountant Gold Coast on 1300915221

 New Wave Business Solutions